oslabs-beta/Cachier/README.md

 Cachier's Normalized Server-side Cache breaks up GraphQL queries into individual sub-queries to be stored in the cache.
 This provides maximum cache efficency by organizing data in a way that prevents data redundancy and allows for partial retrievals of subset data, thus drastically reducing network requests to the database.

 ## Installation and Import
-If this is your first time using Cachiers Normalized Cache, run the following command in your terminal.
+If this is your first time using Cachier's Normalized Cache, run the following command in your terminal.
 ~~~
 npm install @cachier/cache-partials
 ~~~